RetroPie/RetroPie-Docs/docs/Wiimotes-with-classic-controllers.md

 2. You have a blue-tooth dongle (sometimes called blue-tooth adapter).
 For a list of dongles known to work with Raspberry Pi see http://elinux.org/RPi_USB_Bluetooth_adapters#Working_Bluetooth_adapters ).

-Note: Put the dongle in one of the USB ports of the Raspberry Pi directly, don't put it into a USB hub (I read somewhere that it doesn't work even with an active USB hub).

-*Note 2: I can now confirm putting the bluetooth adapter into a usb 2.0 powered hub works.
+I can confirm putting the bluetooth adapter into a USB 2.0 powered hub works.
 Your results may vary though depending on your hardware.

-Its important to update retropie to the latest version to avoid problems later down in the tutorial.
+Its important to update RetroPie to the latest version to avoid problems later down in the tutorial.
 Type the following into the command line:

 ```shell
 cd RetroPie-Setup/
 ```
-In this folder, we will load up the retropie post install script:
+In this folder, we will load up the Retropie post install script:
 ```shell
  sudo ./retropie_setup.sh
 ```
 In the menu, choose to update the RetroPie-Setup script (option U) first.
 The pi will connect to the internet and fetch the latest version.
 After that's done, choose Binary-based installation (option 1).
 Depending on your pi version, this can take a while.
-On a pi zero, it too about 30 minutes.
+On a pi zero, it took about 30 minutes.

 ### Installation